Solo Travel in Albania: A Practical Guide for Independent Explorers

 Boutique hotels and eco-lodges are also popping up around Theth, Valbona, and the Riviera, giving solo travellers a comfortable, character-filled base for exploring.

-How to Connect with Other Travellers
+Other Travellers

 Meeting people in Albania is easy, especially if you stay in social hostels or small guesthouses.
 Many places host shared dinners, day trips, or impromptu music nights.